-Over the next six months, colleges, universities, and private foundations will hand out billions of dollars in scholarships to deserving students.
+Over the next six months, colleges, universities, and private foundations will hand out millions of dollars in scholarships to deserving students.
 Many of these groups will be hit with hundreds of applications for only a small number of scholarships.
-This leaves plenty of qualified students to scramble to find the money that they need for school.
-In a world where competition for higher education is fierce, what can be done to make your application stand out?
+This leaves plenty of qualified students scrambling to find the money that they need for school.
+In a world where competition for higher education (and higher education funding) is fierce, what can be done to make your application stand out?

-Your first instinct may be to bulk up your resume: improve your grades, add some volunteer work, or inflate your awards/achievements.
-Unfortunately, there’s only so far that you can go before your resume starts to raise eyebrows.
-While this avenue of differentiation may be the least effective, there is one way to raise the visibility of your application and increase your chances of getting the money you need for school: stellar letters of recommendation.
+Your first instinct may be to bulk up your resume: improve your grades, add some volunteer work, join a new club.
+Those are all great ideas in the long run, but they don’t really help with your search right now.
+There is one way to raise the visibility of your application in the near future and increase your chances of getting the money you need for school: stellar letters of recommendation.

 Generally speaking, there are three types of letters of recommendation that you will want to include in your application.

 1. A Letter From Someone Who Saw You Improve

 For many applicants, the first person they ask is a teacher or professor in whose class they excelled.
 The theory is that this instructor saw the student at their very best, and can write an excellent letter of recommendation about how amazing that student is.
 This may be true, but many scholarship review committees like to see students persevere through difficult challenges.

 When giving a scholarship, especially a large one, the reviewer wants to believe that the applicant will put the money to good use by finishing the semester/year/degree.
 Students who have never faced real hardship may be at risk of burning out in post-secondary.
 Thus, they represent a higher risk.
 For this reason, don’t be afraid to let the reviewers see your struggles.
 As long as the recommender can highlight your victories as well.

 2. A Letter From Someone Who’s Known You A Long Time